 Consistently managing network borders can be difficult when each border must be managed separately.
 This task is further complicated if each border uses different routing hardware and software.
-Novell BorderManager 3.7 eases this problem by enabling the administrator to manage Novell BorderManager 3.7 servers from a centralized location using NetWare tools to integrate the Novell Directory Services with eDirectory.
+Novell BorderManager eases this problem by enabling the administrator to manage Novell BorderManager servers from a centralized location.

-For more information on managing Novell BorderManager 3.7, refer to "Managing Novell BorderManager Services" on page 35.
+For more information on managing Novell BorderManager, refer to Section 1.5, "Managing Novell BorderManager Services," on page 27.